-Foreign nationals should always acquire a Belizean's consent before taking his photo, and some

-Belizeans may expect compensation in return.
-Explicit permission is particularly important when photographing indigenous peoples (see p.
-12 of Political and Social Relations) and children.
+Foreign nationals should always acquire a Belizean's consent before taking his photo, and some Belizeans may expect compensation in return.
+Explicit permission is particularly important when photographing indigenous peoples (see Political and Social Relations) and children.
 Churches generally prohibit photography.